swiss-seismological-service/scdetect/README.md

       Usually, this refers to
       a [FDSN Source Identifier](http://docs.fdsn.org/projects/source-identifiers/en/v1.0/)
       .
-Note that the part relevant for specifying a sensor location taken into account, only.
+Note that the part relevant for specifying a sensor location is taken into account, only.

     - `"lowerLimit"`: The optional lower limit for magnitudes estimated.
       Magnitudes smaller than the limit specified won't be issued.